ska-sa/katgpucbf/misc/xbgpu/README.md

 The makeup of this module is quite complex.
 This [file](src/README.md) within this repo describes the entire module in great detail.
 A simple example of how to use the receiver network code is shown in [receiver_example.py](scratch/receiver_example.py) in the katxgpu/scratch directory.
 This example is probably the quickest way to figure out how the receiver works.
+Likewise the [send_example.py](scratch/send_example.py) file in the katxgpu/scratch folder demonstrates network transmit code works.

 The `katxgpu._katxgpu` module uses the SPEAD2 C++ bindings (not the python bindings) and as such requires the SPEAD2 submodule to be included in this repository.
 This module is located in the katxgpu/3rdparty directory.

-TODO: Discuss how the output heaps are at a much lower data rate and as such normal SPEAD2 is used.
+The `katxgpu._katxgpu` module only provides functionality for receiving data.
+The normal SPEAD2 python module is used for sending X-Engine output data.
+This is because the X-Engine accumulates data and transmits it at a much lower data rate than it is received meaning that high performance code is not necessary.
+The [xsend.py](katxgpu/xsend.py) module handles the transmission of correlated data.
+The high level description of this module can also be found in the same [file](src/README.md) that describes the data receiver module.

 ### F-Engine Packet Simulator